An Extended Closure Relation by LightGBM for Neutrino Radiation Transport in Core-collapse Supernovae: Results

 \subsection{Importance of feature engineering}

 Feature engineering plays a crucial role in predicting the Eddington tensor accurately.
-In this work we incorporated many advanced features indeed as listed in table \ref{tab:Advanced_features}.
-It is possible because LightGBM is very efficient both in training and prediction, ignoring irrelevant features automatically.
-As explained in section 3.2, we find that the spatial-shift and difference features are two most important features for the improvement of accuracy, which we demonstrate here.
+In this work, we incorporate many advanced features indeed as listed in Table \ref{tab:Advanced_features}.
+It is possible because LightGBM is very efficient particularly in training, ignoring irrelevant features automatically.
+As explained in section 3.2, we find that the flux factor and the spatial-shift are the two most important features for the improvement of accuracy, which we demonstrate here.

 In Figure \ref{fig:feateng_mae}, we show how MAE gets better from the one for the model with only the basic features included.
 The MAE for the model with the basic features alone is actually larger than that for the M1 closure method for most of the neutrino energy.
 The MAE becomes smaller, however, once the advanced features are incorporated, particularly for energies close to the mean energy.
 It is further improved if the spatial-shift and difference features are taken into account in addition.
 The same trend is observed for the Eddington tensor $k_{\rm{FP}}^{11}$ itself as a function of radius as demonstrated in Figure \ref{fig:feateng_plot}.